Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 # Tina's Bakery
  They offer service for small and large orders for any event.
 They even have gluten and lactose free for intolerant.

- After speaking with my mentor about my ideas, he suggests that I can use [Nuts about cake](http://www.nutsaboutcakes.com) some source of inspiration.
+ After speaking with my mentor about my ideas, he suggests that I can use [Nuts about cake](http://www.nutsaboutcakes.com) for source of inspiration.

 ## Overview